rinuya/blog-project-frontpage/README.md

 https://rinuya.github.io/blog-project-frontpage/

 (note: github does not redirect you, click on "Posts" or on the Title in the Navigation area to get to the content!
 This is due to some weird behaviour with Reacts Router and Github pages)
+(note: Data is received from an API hosted on Heroku.
+Heroku shuts down anything hosted on it if not used.
+Most likely, the API is "sleeping" and needs to be manually started to provide any kind of data)
 Here, I only provide the frontpage (userpage).
 I plan on showing the backend and admin functionalitites aswell, though that could be done by video only.

 ### Requirements